-- 1) All existing and newly constructed Crude Oil Tank Batteries and Oil Well Produced Fluids Storage Tanks shall be registered with the Commission and assigned a Commission registration number.
-Registration shall be reported to the Commission utilizing information as reported on the existing AOGC Form 6 Monthly Producers Report. - 2) All Crude Oil Tank Battery and Oil Well Produced Fluids Storage Tanks registrations, shall be transferred, at the time of associated well transfers, utilizing the approved notice of well transfer forms filed with the Commission. - Bach Crude Oil Tank Battery and Oil Well Produced Fluids Storage Tanks shall have a legible sign in a conspicuous place on or near the near the crude oil storage tank(s).
-The sign shall show the name of the Permit Holder who holds the Commission permit to operate the lease or unit, the lease name, the section, township and range, and a telephone number at which the Permit Holder or his authorized agent can be reached during an emergency. - 4) All Crude Oil Tank Batteries and Oil Well Produced Fluids Storage Tanks shall be surrounded by containment dikes or other containment structures as may be appropriate under the circumstances, as approved by the Director.
-All containment dikes or other approved structures shall be constructed or installed in accordance with sub-paragraph (e) below.
+- 1) All existing and newly constructed Crude Oil Tank Batteries and Oil Well Produced Fluids Storage Tanks tank batteries shall be registered with the Commission and assigned a Commission registration number.
+Registration shall be reported to the Commission utilizing information as reported on the existing AOGC Form 6 Monthly Producers Report. - 2) All Crude Oil Tank Battery and Oil Well Produced Fluids Storage Tanks tank battery registrations, shall be transferred, at the time of associated well transfers, utilizing the approved notice of well transfer forms filed with the Commission. - Bath Crude Oil Tank Battery and Oil Well Produced Fluids Storage Tanks tank battery shall have a legible sign in a conspicuous place on or near the near the crude oil storage tank(s).
+The sign shall show the name of the Permit Holder who holds the Commission permit to operate the lease or unit, the lease name, the section, township and range, and a telephone number at which the Permit Holder or his authorized agent can be reached during an emergency. - 4) All Crude Oil Tank Batteries and Oil Well Produced Fluids Storage Tanks tank batteries consisting of tanks containing produced fluids or crude oil storage tanks or containing tanks equipped to receive produced fluids, shall be surrounded by containment dikes or other containment structures as may be appropriate under the circumstances, as approved by the Director.
+All containment dikes or other approved structures shall be constructed or installed in accordance with subparagraph (e) below.